 Running up and down between fingers RH2 and RH5 twice gives you the odd time signature of 7-8 (seven quavers in a bar).
-You don't have to count this - or think about it at all.
-Just play the notes equally until you've got through the bar quota and that's it - you've played a bar of 7-8.
+You don't have to count this, or think about it at all.
+Just play the notes equally until you've got through the quota and that's it - you've played a bar of 7-8!

-The left hand does not need to do this exercise - especially not ascending, from the little finger side! - so it simply has a seven-note 'ambling around' pattern which is rather Hanon-like, too.
+The left hand does not need to do this exercise, so it simply has a seven-note 'ambling around' pattern - which is rather Hanon-like, too.

-We can again devise a shorthand version to play these held-note intensive exercises from.
+We can again devise a shorthand version of these held-note intensive exercises.

 You're shown two patterns to 'get the picture', and are expected to supply the missing four bars between the dashed bar lines.
-The last pattern is shown in full out of courtesy.
+The last pattern is shown in full again.

 Now here is the third possibility.
 The gap ion the pattern moves up one more finger, to between RH3 and RH4, and between LH3 and LH2.

-This example is presented with just the shorthand version, straight then held-note intensive.
+This example is presented with just the shorthand version, first for two hands, then the right hand held-note intensive version.

 This is how the rest of the 'Mind the Gap' exercises are presented.